rails/rails/guides/source/active_model_basics.md

 end
 ```

-Now it is possible to create a instance of person using the `from_json`.
+Now it is possible to create an instance of person using the `from_json`.

 ```ruby
 json = { name: 'Bob' }.to_json